 - The environmental and economic implications of plantation agriculture, small-scale farming, ecotourism, bioprospecting, and national park management

 - The impact of export-oriented development on family structure, class hierarchy, and racial divisions

 - Education and training of resource management importance and practice in rural communities

 - Strategies for conserving natural resources (e.g. organic agriculture, agroforestry and sustainable extraction of timber and other products from forests), facilitating community organization (e.g. women’s groups, farmers’ cooperatives) and promoting local control over systems of production (e.g. home gardens, marketing cooperatives)

 Students will develop their research proposal during this time and present it for approval before heading out into the field for Block III.

 Block 3 (5 Weeks):

-After three weeks traveling around Costa Rica, students:
+After a few weeks traveling around Costa Rica, students:

-- Conduct in-depth research in one of the previously visited field sites.
+- Conduct in-depth, independent research in one of the previously visited field sites.

 - Develop projects with practical value for host communities or organizations, in topics related to social or natural sciences.